Physician Licensure Information

 Yes.
 Maryland offers reciprocity with Virginia and the District of Columbia (DC).
 For more information or to apply online, visit the Reciprocity web page.

-Reciprocity with Virgina is currently limited to graduates of American medical schools.
+Note: Reciprocity with Virginia is currently limited to graduates of American medical schools.

 No. There is no limit to the number of attempts.
 However, if an otherwise qualified applicant fails an exam three or more times, the applicant may qualify for a license under certain conditions.

-The USMLE has limited the number of times an examinee can take the same Step or Component Step to four attempts.
-However, the USMLE Composite Committee will allow examinee additional attempts beyond the four attempt limit at the request of a medical licensing authority.
+The USMLE has limited the number of attempts a candidate can take the same Step to four.
+However, the USMLE Composite Committee will allow the examinee additional attempts beyond the four-attempt limit at the request of a medical licensing authority.
 The examinee must show a reasonable nexus with Maryland and be eligible for a medical license in Maryland.

 The examinee will be required to provide the following information before the Board provides sponsorship: